-Governors aim to observe teaching staff once a year in order to better understand teaching and learning in the school, and to monitor effectiveness.
+Governors are invited to observe teaching staff in order to better understand teaching and learning in the school, and to monitor effectiveness.

-Assessment meetings
+• Assessment meetings

 Following more formal summative assessment times, Assessment Meetings take place for each stage of the school where pupil progress is scrutinized.
 Following these meetings, strategies to celebrate, extend and improve learning may be put in place for individual pupils or classes.
 Please refer to policy E1: Assessment and Reporting.